 If you have been injured in a bike accident, you may be facing legal challenges under the laws of Illinois that require unique knowledge and experience that come with bike laws.

 Our Chicago personal injury lawyer can seek proper compensation if you have correctly followed the laws of the road and a driver crashes into your bike.
-Agruss Law Firm, LLC, can provide immediate legal assistance to:
+Mike Agruss Law, can provide immediate legal assistance to:

 - Fight back against insurance companies that will fight you every step of the way to deny your claim